Satmar: Women's role

 Satmar women are required to cover their necklines fully, and to wear long sleeves, long, conservative skirts, and full stockings.
 Whereas married Orthodox Jewish women do not show their hair in public, in Satmar, this is taken a step further: Satmar women shave their heads after their weddings, and wear a wig or other covering over their heads, while some cover the wig with a small hat or scarf.
 The Grand Rebbe also insisted that the stockings of women and girls be fully opaque, a norm accepted by other Hungarian Hasidic groups which revered him.

 Joel Teitelbaum opened Satmar's "Bais Ruchel" all-girls school network only because he feared that if he did not, many parents would send their daughters to Bais Yaakov.

-In 2016, the sect issued a decree warning that university education for women is "dangerous".
+In 2016, the sect issued a decree warning that university education for women is "dangerous", and banning women who receive it from their school.
 Written in Yiddish, the decree warns:

-It has lately become the new trend that girls and married women are pursuing degrees in special education ...
-And so we'd like to let their parents know that it is against the Torah.
+It has lately become the new trend that girls and married women are pursuing degrees in special education.
+Some attend classes and others online.
+And so we’d like to let their parents know that it is against the Torah.
+We will be very strict about this.
+No girls attending our school are allowed to study and get a degree.
+It is dangerous.
+Girls who will not abide will be forced to leave our school.
+Also, we will not give any jobs or teaching position in the school to girls who’ve been to college or have a degree.
+We have to keep our school safe and we can’t allow any secular influences in our holy environment.
+It is against the base upon which our Mosed was built.